KaiHiwatari8/engl393spring2021/README.md

   * Scroll down to locate `Developer Mode` under `ADVANCED` category and enable it.

-### C. Program a bot
+### C. Program the bot

 Now is the time to program out bot.
 In the `npm init` step, if you have `index.js` as `entry point`, then create a `index.js` file in the current directory.
 If you have chosen some other file, create a new `.js` with that name.
-Now, the tutorial will guide you line-by-line through the code.
+Now, the tutorial will guide you line-by-line through the code, assuming the file is named `index.js`.

-1. Open the `.js` in a text editor.
+1. Open `index.js` in a text editor.

 2. Import the `discord` framework.